gtechspace/farmyetu/README.md

 ## 1. Clone the central repository

-Open your terminal or Git Bash.
+Open your terminal.
 Navigate to the directory where you want to store your project files, and then run: git clone https://github.com/gtechspace/farmyetu.git

 ## 2. Navigate into the Project Directory